ycechungAI/goose/documentation/docs/guides/managing-tools/tool-router.md

 <Tabs groupId="interface">
   <TabItem value="ui" label="Goose Desktop" default>
-    1. Click the gear icon ⚙️ on the top toolbar
+    1. Click the <PanelLeft className="inline" size={16} /> button in the top-left to open the sidebar
-    2. Click `Advanced settings`
+    2. Click the `Settings` button on the sidebar
+    3. Click `Chat`
-    3. Under `Tool Selection Strategy`, select your preferred strategy:
+    4. Under `Tool Selection Strategy`, select your preferred strategy:
        - `Default`
        - `Vector`
        - `LLM-based`